BradyPlanden/bradyplanden.github.io/docs/blog/2024/pybop-group-presentation.md

 description:
 ---

 Once a term, each member of our lab group gives a 30 minute presentation on their research progress.
-These presentations provide a great opportunity to cross pollinate ideas and methods within the group, as well as a great opportunity for each person to improve their presentation skills and ability to defend research decisions.
+These presentations are a great opportunity to cross-pollinate ideas and methods within the group, as well as a chance for each person to improve their presentation skills and ability to defend research decisions.

 In an effort to disseminate these presentations beyond our group (more than just the obligatory preprint/article), I'm going to share them here.
-To start with, here is my presentation from last semester.
-This presentation is the first of a series of presentations on the development of PyBOP and it's applications.
+To start with, here is my presentation from last term.
+This presentation is the first of a series of presentations about the development of PyBOP and it's applications.

 These presentations will use the beamer template I've previously discussed [before](../2023/beamer.md).